devonfw-tutorials/katacoda-scenarios-dev/108_Initiated-tutorial-for-devon4ng-architecture_devon4ng-architecture/step4.md

-devon4ng-application-template is a simple application containing a home page (with some dummy text) and a data page (with some CRUD operations).
+devon4ng-application-template is a simple application containing a home page (with some dummy text) and a data page (with CRUD operations).
 After cloning you can checkout the file structure and understand the concepts explained earlier.

 Please change the folder to &#39;devonfw/workspaces/main&#39;.